 The Answer Wasn’t What We Wanted to Hear!

 The answers came from vets, research, other goat experts, articles, and more.
 It wasn’t the answers we hoped for.
 Due to the warm, wet climates of our beautiful Smoky Mountains, they are a virtual haven for growing parasites!
 The goat industry has known that parasites are the leading cause of goat health problems.
 Thus, for decades their best advice was to deworm regularly (every 30 days)… with up to 5x the label dose of chemical dewormers!
 The result was wide-spread parasite resistance—worms that nothing on the market could kill.
 It’s devastating herds throughout the south.
 Mortality rates have sky rocketed, entire fields have to be quarantined for up to 5 years!

 We weren’t prepared to raise our animals this way.
 Surely there had to be another way!
 We wanted a more natural solution that would keep them healthy but still allow them to live happy, normal goat lives in sunshine and green pasture.

 A New Breed of Goat

 We discovered a group of people raising parasite resistant meat goats called Kikos.
 These little goats are tough!
 They were bred through natural selection in wild New Zealand to be able to withstand a parasite loaded environment and still grow and thrive–on pasture!
 It sounded too good to be true.
 We found a couple local breeders and brought two does home just to see what would happen.

 Sure enough, the following spring they both kidded twins, raised them up on pasture, and all without ever needing a dose of wormer.
 The does and kids thrived.
-We were very excited, but we still had some serious issues.
-These goats are bred to be hardy meat goats, NOT high volume dairy goats.
-Not to mention that they are wild… it was hard to get our hands on the-let alone get them on a milk stand!
+We were very excited, but we still needed to address some issues.
+These goats, while coming from dairy stock and excellent milkers are wild… it was hard to get our hands on the-let alone get them on a milk stand!
 This comes from their breed development from the feral goats of New Zealand.